statsig-io/node-js-server-sdk/docs/README.md

 **Throws**:

 - Error if initialize() was not called first
-- Error if the gateName is not provided or not a string
+- Error if the gateName is not provided or not a non-empty string

 | Param    | Type                                     | Description                           |
 | -------- | ---------------------------------------- | ------------------------------------- |